Frequently Asked Questions

 Q: WHERE DO I GO TO POST BOND FOR SOMEONE?

-A: Use the intercom at the window in the foyer just inside the main entrance to the Sheriff's Department.
+A: Use the intercom at the window in the foyer just inside the main entrance to the Sheriff's Office.
 The Administrative Secretary in the lobby does NOT take bond.

 Q: HOW DO I REPORT A CRIME OR CONTACT A DEPUTY?